Winter Engagement Ring Consultations in Modesto, CA

 Halo Settings: Snowflake-Inspired Sparkle

-Halo settings continue their reign as one of the most sought-after engagement ring styles, but this season brings a fresh interpretation.
-The intricate micropavé diamonds surrounding the center stone now feature more elaborate patterns—think concentric circles that radiate outward like crystallized snowflakes catching morning light.
+Halo settings remain popular, and this season they have a fresher feel.
+The micropavé diamonds around the center stone now form more elaborate patterns—concentric circles that echo snowflakes catching first light.

 Oval and Pear-Shaped Diamonds Take Center Stage